bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page/index.rst

 .. _user-interface-web-page-creating:

-Creating and Editing Web Pages from within the Process
+Creating and editing Web Pages from within the Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A web page can be created or accessed directly from the process.
 Open